ems-project/EMSCoreBundle/doc/dashboard.md

 A dashboard id defined by
  - A name (webalized for generating the url)
+ - A role to allow access
+ - An icon
  - A label for displaying
- - An icon
+ - A color (for the link in the sidebar menu nor notification menu)
+ - A checkbox to display a dashboard link in the sidebar menu
+ - A checkbox to display a dashboard link in the notification menu
  - A type of dashboard
- - Type specific options
+ - Type specific options (see bellow)

 A dashboard can be used
  - as quick search